-Being addicted to coffee, energy drinks, or soda creates inconvenience in our lives since we need the drug to function.
+Being addicted to coffee, energy drinks, or soda creates inconvenience in our lives since we must have the drug to function normally.

 9. Fewer Trips to the Bathroom

-Caffeine also stimulates the smooth muscles of the colon, which cause them to contract.
+Caffeine also stimulates the smooth muscle tissue of the colon, which causes it to contract.

 This can be challenging during meetings, road trips, or when bathrooms aren’t convenient.

 Quitting can reduce the need to use the bathroom as often, especially in the mornings.